hengdiliang/hengdiliang.github.io/_pages/about.md

 Research Interests
 ======
-* Biogeochemical processes that regulate ocean tracers
-* Trace metals and isotopes in the ocean
 * Numerical models of the earth system
+* Ocean biogeochemical processes
+* Ocean tracers, including trace metals (and isotopes) and the carbon cycle